Project management skills: 25 soft, hard, & technical skills

 3. Writing a project brief

-Your project brief outlines your general project objectives and how you plan to get there.
+Your project brief outlines your general objectives and how you plan to achieve them.
 This can serve as a helpful North Star to guide planning sessions.

-The most important thing to remember about your project brief is that it’s a living document.
+The most important thing to remember about your project brief is that it's a living document.
 As you develop your project plan and get input from stakeholders, you can adapt and update your project brief.
-In general, your project brief should contain a link to your project roadmap if you created one, a list of your project stakeholders and their responsibilities (sometimes called a RACI chart), other relevant documentation or files, and any other high-level information your team might need.
+In general, your project brief should contain a link to your project roadmap, a list of your project stakeholders and their responsibilities (sometimes called a RACI chart), and any other high-level information your team might need.

 quotation mark